If Zero to 180 isn’t too careful, February might come and go without a new history piece. Unacceptable!

 At this very moment, Zero to 180 research staff are uploading images of ads, articles, and ephemera recently obtained from the Bill Hanke Music Research Archives that will be used to augment the nice assortment of vintage photos that Bill McCullough has generously shared.

 Check out, for instance, this playful (and no doubt pricy) full-page advertisement that appeared in the middle fold of the April, 1980 edition of DC’s Unicorn Times.

-(left to right) Gerry Wyckoff, Bill McCullough, and Mark Greenhouse
+(L to R) Gerry Wyckoff, Bill McCullough & Mark Greenhouse

-[For maximum fun, click on the vintage ad above to view the musical superheroes, appropriately enough, in super hi-res]
+[click on image above to view the musical superheroes, fittingly, in super hi-res]

-Full disclosure: This piece is essentially an ad for Part Two, where all the action takes place.
-Join Zero to 180’s Facebook page, so that you are alerted the moment Part Two goes live!
+Full disclosure: This piece is essentially an ad for Part Two, where all the action takes place!